 The late Colin Benton – Southern Light Ministries / AOG UK

-Let me tell you a little more about the first time I observed an interim process shift a church from the whole trifecta of negative emotions I have identified, into the place of blessing.
+Let me tell you a little more about the first time I observed an interim process shift a church from the entire trifecta of negative emotions I identified earlier, into the place of blessing.
 The intentional interim in question was the superintendent for Assemblies of God in the South East region of the UK, Colin Benton.
 Colin’s work took a small, disappointed and frustrated group of elderly believers out of their cocoon to a place where they were ready for an amazing metamorphosis.
 The bulk of Colin’s work was in shifting the congregation’s emotional life.
-He did it with time, case studies, Bible teaching and tons of humour.
-He was able to be real and push a bit because the stalwarts knew he was not feathering a nest for himself but preparing them for a future.
-After a while the stalwarts understood this and gave themselves to the process.
-The transformation was remarkable.
+He did it with generous pastoral time for the people and elders, platform ministry full of case studies, Bible-teaching and tons of humour.
+He was able to be real and even a bit pushy because the stalwarts understood he was not feathering a nest for himself but preparing them for a better future.
+Once the stalwarts understood this, they gave themselves wholeheartedly to the process.
+The transformation which ensued was truly remarkable.

-In the wake of Colin’s work I then came alongside his son, Gareth, as he headed up the work of carrying the church forward into completely new areas of ministry and into a period of phenomenal growth and multiplication.
+In the wake of Colin’s work I then came alongside his son, Gareth, as he inherited the mantle of carrying the church forward into completely new areas of ministry and into a period of phenomenal growth.
 Together we were able to walk an incredibly fruitful path.
-All the while we were both very conscious that the way had been paved by Colin’s foundational work.
+All the while we were both very conscious that the way had been paved for us by Colin’s foundational work.
 Without the previous emotional healing, the church’s story would not have been the same.

-More recently in Australia I led an Intentional Interim process for a church which had experienced a sequence of significant traumas and grief.
-It was bogged down in a space of disappointment, frustration and cocooning.
-2 years into the healing process we entered a happy place – with the energy to jump in to a wonderful new opportunity for life and ministry.
+More recently in Australia, I led a two year community-healing process for a church which had experienced a sequence of significant traumas and grief.
+It had become bogged down in a space of disappointment, frustration and cocooning.
+Two years into the healing process we entered the place of blessing, finding the energy to jump in to a wonderful new opportunity for life and ministry.
 The emotional healing was central to this process.

 What drove these two successful healing processes?